pmp-p/aioprompt/README.md

   maybe use linenoise-ng ( MIT ) as a C readline replacement and mimic window.requestAnimationFrame() from javascript.

   add a C function to set refresh rate in a timely manner ( microcontroller style ).

+  add to H3Droid python3.7 interpreter as a PYTHONSTARTUP script.